hsf-training/hsf-training-cicd/_episodes/08-eins-zwei-dry.md

 ~~~
 {: .language-yaml}

 We've already started to repeat ourselves.
-How can we combine the two into a single job template called `.build_template`?
+How can we combine the two into a single job template called `.template_build`?
 Let's refactor things a little bit.

 > ## Refactoring the code
 >
-> Can you refactor the above code by adding a hidden job (named `.build_template`) containing parameters that `build_skim` and `build_skim_version` have in common?
+> Can you refactor the above code by adding a hidden job (named `.template_build`) containing parameters that `build_skim` and `build_skim_version` have in common?
 >
 > > ## Solution
 > > ~~~